zeriontech/defi-sdk/README.md

 ## Logic

+0. (optional) Verifies the supplied signature and extracts the address of spender from it.
-1. Iterates over array of actions, checks whitelist, and calls corresponding ProtocolWrappers with asset, amount, and additional data as arguments (deposit, or withdraw).
+1. Iterates over array of actions, checks adapter in AdapterRegistry, and `delegatecall`s corresponding InteractiveAdapter with assets, amounts, and additional data as arguments (deposit, or withdraw).
-2. Finalization (returns all resulting tokens back to the user).
+2. Returns all the resulting tokens back to the user.

 ```
 function executeActions(Action[] actions) external payable
+function executeActions(Action[] actions, Approval[] approvals, bytes signature) external payable
 ```

 ## TokenSpender

-Verifies the supplied signature and extracts the address of spender from it.
-Sends all the assets to the logic layer.
+Sends all the assets under the request of Logic contract.
 Adds all the transferred assets to the list of withdrawable/toBeWithdrawn/resulting tokens.

 ```
-function transferApprovedAssets(Approval[] approvals, Action[] actions, bytes signature) external
+function transferApprovedAssets(Approval[] approvals) external returns (address[])
 ```

-## ProtocolWrapper is [ProtocolWatcher](#protocolwatcher-abstract-contract) (abstract contract)
+## InteractiveAdapter is [Adapter](#Adapter-abstract-contract) (abstract contract)

 Base contract for protocol wrappers.
 Includes all the functions required to be implemented.